Frequently Asked Questions

 What eligibility documents are needed to support my application?

 To demonstrate eligibility, you will need to provide one of the following:

 - If you receive Disability Living Allowance (DLA), Attendance Allowance (AA), Personal Independence Payment (PIP), or Armed Forces Independence Payment (AFIP), you will need to send a copy of the awarding letter from DWP or statement confirming receipt of the allowance for the person requiring assistance.

-- Alternatively, if you are a Registered Blind Person then a photocopy of certification for the person requiring assistance.
+- Alternatively, for Severely Sight Impaired (formerly Registered Blind) or Sight Impaired (formerly Partially Sighted) then a photocopy of certification for the person requiring assistance.